-When I got pregnant with my first child, I began reading about all of the things I should avoid eating, drinking, or doing while pregnant.
-And I started wondering why those things were safe when I wasn’t pregnant (turns out most of them aren’t).
-I stopped drinking soda entirely, avoided food and drinks that had artificial colors or preservatives, and stopped using commercial body products.
+When I got pregnant with my first child, I stopped drinking soda entirely, avoided food and drinks that had artificial colors or preservatives, and stopped using commercial body products.
+When read about what most pregnant women drink for the gestational diabetes test, I was confused.

 What is gestational diabetes?